Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231128-testing-datasets/lesson.md

 ## Guiding principles for test data set creation

 1. **Small data**: Data should be small and run fast.
 Even for large multi-step workflows or big software libraries, tests shouldn't take more than a few minutes to run.
 The data itself should be storable in a GitHub repository and should be as small as possible to reliably capture the behavior of the tool or workflow.
+If possible, files should be very small, but files under 50M and repos under 1G is reasonable when necessary.
+Note that GitHub disallows files larger than 100M.
 2. **Address known bugs**: Create new test each time someone submits an issue identifying a bug in your code.
 If possible, build and test and use test data from a minimum reproducible example that recreates the behavior of the error.
 3. **Representative data**: The test data should be representative of the actual data the software will handle.
 It should cover a variety of data types, structures, and edge cases to ensure the software behaves as expected in different scenarios.
 4. **Deterministic results**: Choose test data that will produce deterministic results, making the tests predictable and repeatable.
 This is crucial for verifying the accuracy and consistency of the software over time.